General style#

 Don’t use “cute” names.

-Type hints#
+Type annotations¶

 Type hints are especially useful in packages for documentation using Sphinx and linting using Mypy.
 Use of type hints is optional.